 4.9.3 Signalling procedures

-RRC signalling is utilized to configure the NCR-MT to receive side control information from a gNB, which is used by the NCR-Fwd to determine whether and how to amplify-and-forward RF signals.
+RRC signalling is utilized to configure the NCR-MT to receive side control information from a gNB, which is used to control the amplify-and-forward function of the NCR-Fwd.
 If the side control configuration is removed, the NCR-Fwd ceases its amplifying-and-forwarding function.

 MAC CE indications can be used to configure the backhaul link and the access link of the NCR-Fwd as specified in TS 38.321 [6].